Cross-Category Functional Grasp Transfer: EXPERIMENT

 \subsection{Result of Similarity-based Touch Code Transfer}

 As described in Sec.~\ref{sec:3.3}, our framework relies on three types of inter-object similarity to transfer the touch code of the training objects to new objects.
-To evaluate the effect of the touch code prediction, we tested a total of 49 object categories, including 12 unseen categories used to evaluate the cross-category prediction performance.
+We test a total of 49 object categories, including 15 unseen categories used to evaluate the cross-category touch code prediction performance.
 Fig.~\ref{fig_obj} shows some of the test results, with seen categories on the left of the dashed line and the unseen categories on the right, where each object displays the touch code label (left) and prediction result (right) respectively.
 It can be observed that our framework not only predicts the touch codes of known categories effectively but also copes well with new categories.
-For example, the flashlight class highlighted in the red box was not involved in either the auto-encoder training or the GAT training, but associated with objects like electric shavers and electric toothbrushes through layout and grasp type similarities, enabling the flashlight to successfully achieve the touch code prediction of the head, switch, and body, without being misjudged as a hammer.
+For example, the flashlight class highlighted in the red box is not involved in either the auto-encoder training or the GAT training, but associated with objects like electric shavers and electric toothbrushes through layout and grasp type similarities, enabling the flashlight to successfully achieve the touch code prediction of the head, switch, and body, without being misjudged as a hammer.